Christ-Mind-Teachings/cmi-www/_acq/bookmark.md

 ## Sharing Bookmarks
 {: #sharing-bookmarks}

-When shared a link, containing the bookmark text, is sent to the recipient(s).
+When shared, a link containing the bookmark text, is sent to the recipient(s).
 They can click the link to see the bookmark directly in the source from which it came.
-In this way the content is not taken out of context and be easily discovered.
+In this way the content is not taken out of context and can be easily discovered.

 Bookmarks can be shared to Facebook and by email.
 When you find something in a teaching you find inspirational and want to share it, create a bookmark and follow these steps.

-First, navigate to the bookmark by opening the Bookmark List Dialog as disucssed earlier.
+First, navigate to the bookmark.
+There are two ways to do this; using the Bookmark List Dialog or when editing a bookmark.

+### Share starting from the Bookmark List Dialog

+Open the Bookmark List Dialog as disucssed earlier.
 The page will load and the bookmark navigator will be active.

 <div class="ui container" markdown="1">
   ![Bookmark Sharing](/public/img/cmi/bookmark-navigator2.jpg)
 </div>

 Click the comment to share the bookmark.
-The display will change to show you how it will look when a recepient follows the link that was shared.
+The display will change to show you how it will look when a recipient follows the link that was shared.

 <div class="ui container" markdown="1">
   ![Bookmark Sharing](/public/img/cmi/bookmark-share.jpg)
 </div>

+### Share by Editing

+Click the highlighted text of a bookmark on a document page or, if the bookmark has no highlight click the paragraph identifier.
+This displayes the bookmark exit dialog.
+Next to the Submit and Cancel buttons is the Share button.
+This is disabled when the bookmark is first being defined and has not yet been saved.

+Clicking "Share" will close the edit form and change the display to look similar to the way it will look when a recipient follows the link that is shared.

 Remember you can edit the bookmark comment before you share it if necessary.

 If it looks good, press the <i class="facebook icon"></i> icon to share to Facebook or <i class="envelope outline icon"></i> icon to share by email.

-Note: sharing by email is not ready yet.
+### Sharing to Facebook

 Here's what it looks like when you share to Facebook.